Institute of Global Education

 too often furthers their and our problems as time passes.

-(the last hunter-gather Native American) was sure he knew the cause of
+Native American) was sure he knew the cause of our discontent.

-our discontent.
 It stemmed from an excessive amount of indoor time.
-'It
+'It is not

 - Theodora Kroeber

-that all physical problems of man's impact on the environment -
+physical problems of man's impact on the environment - pollution

-pollution of the air and waters, the desecration of the land, the
+of the air and waters, the desecration of the land, the contamination

-contamination of the food chain - all start within the environment of
+of the food chain - all start within the environment of man's

 - Maurice Strong,